isc-projects/kea/doc/sphinx/arm/install.rst

  - ``--with-cql``
    Build Kea with code to allow it to store leases and host reservations in a Cassandra (CQL) database.
-Cassandra is now deprecated.
+Support for Cassandra is now deprecated.

  - ``--with-log4cplus``
    Define the path to find the Log4cplus headers and libraries.
 Normally